 ABS is readily available so that's a huge plus.
 The challenge was finding the right thickness material in a cheap and commonly available product.
 If you can locate the correct material AND find a cheap product to salvage the material from.. that right there is a DIYers dream.

 So head to Walmart, Target, Home Depo, Lowes, or whatever super store you have in your area and grab a simple wastebasket.
-This one cost only $3 and you can make more firewalls than you'll ever need.
+This one cost only a few dollars and you can make more firewalls than you'll ever need.

 With an 18" metal ruler and a utility knife cut out one side.
 It only takes 4-5 passes with the blade to cut through.